-Slot Machine Myths
+Slot Myths – Slot Machine Myths Dispelled

-In this slots guide we separate slot machine myths from slot machine truths.
-Slot and video poker machines are the most common games played in casinos today, drawing millions of players every day.
+In this slots guide we separate slot myths from slot machine truths.
+Slot and video poker machines are the most common games played in casinos today.
+They draw millions of players every day.
 All of them hope to hear that ever elusive siren of a jackpot hit.
 Over the years, people who didn’t have the best of luck in playing slot machines have come up with various excuses for why they lost, whether they had any bearing to the truth or not.
 The reverse of this happens as well.
 Slot machine myth winners believe good luck charms, strange tricks, and odd rituals help them win.

-That Machine Hasn’t Hit Recently, It Must Be “Due”
+That Machine Hasn’t Hit Recently, It Must Be “Due” Myth

-Strangely enough, many people believe, for the same reasons as above, that if a machine has just hit, it won’t hit again for a long time.
+Strangely enough, many people believe this, for the same reasons as above.
+They think that if a machine has just hit, it won’t hit again for a long time.
 But this is equally false.
 Because the random number generators built into the machines have no memory of past events, it can’t even remember when the last Jackpot happened.
 This makes it theoretically possible for a machine to hit the Jackpot two pulls in a row!
 While the odds of this occurring are astronomically small, (i.e. for a slot with 1/10,000 odds to hit twice in a row, would have a probability of 0.00000001%, or 1/100,000,000) it is in fact possible.
 It is not a slot machine myth that there are no “Guaranteed win times” or “Guaranteed lose times” at any point in the life of a slot machine.

-Warm Machine, Warm Coins
+Warm Machine, Warm Coins Myth

-By far one of the silliest beliefs when it comes to Slot Machine myths is that if the machine itself is warm, using warmed coins will increase your odds of winning, and vice-verse.
+By far one of the silliest beliefs when it comes to slot myths is that if the machine itself is warm, using warmed coins will increase your odds of winning, and vice-verse.
 The temperature of the machine or the coins has no bearing on the results of a random number generating computer chip.
 In fact, the only effect temperature has on the computer at all is that over time, if the box is poorly ventilated, the chips themselves will radiate heat.
 This residual heat still has no effect on game play other than player comfort.
 (Thousands of machines radiating heat in a poorly ventilated hall full of people make for a very hot room).
 Making the effort to heat or chill your coins is a waste of time.
 Enjoy playing the game instead.

-The Infamous Win/Lose Switch
+The Infamous Win/Lose Switch Myth

 This next slot machine myth is probably one of the more grounded myths out there, but it’s still false.
 The truth of this is that a casino does not have to employ a “Win/Lose” switch in order to ensure a profit over time.
 Slot machines are pre-programmed to average a certain payout percentage long before you ever sit down.
 Because of this, the longer your winning streak is, the more likely it is to come crashing down as the pre-programmed house advantage comes into effect.
 While casinos are in the business of making money, they do not have to “tweak” the machines, making you lose a lot if you’re on a winning streak.